floooh/oryol/code/Modules/Gfx/README.md

 Gfx::CommitFrame();

 // at the end of OnRunning(), ask the Gfx system whether the app
-// should continue running, or stop (check whether the user
-// has pressed the Window's close button) return Gfx::QuitRequested() ?
+// should continue running, or quit return Gfx::QuitRequested() ?
 AppState::Cleanup : AppState::Running;

 // finally, in App::OnCleanup() we need to discard the Gfx module